 - School placements: We organise your placements, drawn from a wide range of schools in and around Leicester and the surrounding counties

-- Employment prospects: Last year, 95% of our PGCE students gained a full-time teaching post within a year of graduating
+- Employment prospects: According to our last data, 95% of our PGCE students gained a full-time teaching post within a year of graduating

 School Direct PGCE